Today's post will be about the War of 1812.

 The 1783 signing of the Treaty of Paris at the conclusion of the American Revolution formalized Britain's recognition of the U.S. as its own entity.
 Shortly after the American Revolution had ended, the U.S. and Britain resumed trading, but it wasn't without cost.

 In 1803, as a continuation of the French Revolution, Napoleon Bonaparte, the French emperor, and his army ravished Europe.
 Slowly, they fought and took over country after country.
-Britain became involved the war as well, and sought to stop the French in their tracks.
+Britain became involved in the war as well and sought to stop the French in their tracks.

 Another important cause of the War of 1812 was American raids on the Natives in the Northwest Territory and parts of Canada to try to take over more land.
 Much like how the British colonists encroached upon the land in the Ohio River Valley prior to the breakout of the French and Indian War, post-Revolutionary Americans were happy with the outcome of the American Revolution except for the amount of land they received after the war.
 The British had ceded the Northwest Territory at the signing of the Treaty of Paris to the U.S., both sides ignoring the fact that the land was already inhabited by Natives such as the Miami, Winnebago, Shawnee, Fox, Sauk, Kickapoo, Delaware and Wyandot.
 The Natives formed a confederation comprised of many tribes to fight against American expansion into their territory.
 To do this, the Natives used their own weapons as well as muskets and knives supplied by the British to raid the Americans and would cause small wars along the frontier.
 The Americans would urge the British to stop supplying their Native allies with weapons in hopes that the small wars along the frontier would end.
 The Americans would gain a major victory in the wars along the frontier by capturing Canada.
 Historians debate whether the Americans did this to annex Canada or to just use it as a bargaining chip in hopes the impressment of sailors would come to an end.
 This action of capturing Canada would also cut off food supplies for the colonies in the British West Indies and would temporarily prevent the British from arming the Natives.